Fees and Expenses

 Students who audit classes must enroll and pay fees in the same manner and at the same tuition rate as students enrolling for credit.

 PittPAY is the University’s online student financial portal where students and their Authorized Users can view summary and detailed student account information, including the balance due and due date.
+Please note, we can only provide account information to the student and those thhey authorize in PITTPAY.
 Students and their Authorized Users are notified by email periodically before the due date if there is a balance due.
 In PittPAY, you can also make online payments, enroll in eRefunds, enroll in the optional payment plans, and generate account details to print or save.

-You may pay your balance due in full by your due date, or you can enroll in an optional PittPAY Payment Plan and pay in installments over time, instead.
+For those who wish to pay in installments instead of in full by the due date, we offer payment plans through PITTPAY.
 Our optional payment plans are designed to help families spread out the balance due over a series of regular installments.
-Depending on the date you enroll in a plan, you may be get up to six installments for fall or spring terms, or up to 3 installments for summer term.
+Depending on the date you enroll in a plan, you may be eligible for up to six installments for fall or spring terms, or up to three installments for summer terms.
 Payment plan installments will be automatically deducted on the 5th of each month from the bank account or credit card you specify when enrolling in the plan.
 There is a $45 sign-up fee for each term-based plan.
 More information is available at http://payments.pitt.edu/payment-plans/.

 The University of Pittsburgh has the right to withhold services if a student defaults on any financial obligation until repayment arrangements have been made that are satisfactory to the University of Pittsburgh at Johnstown Business Office.